Endpoint Services, Munki, Munki v5

 - If the user selects "Install Now", the update will proceed; after a restart, Munki will install any remaining updates.
 Unlike major version upgrades, Apple Software Updates can be performed by standard/non-admin accounts.

 - If the user instead selects "Close" and then quits System Preferences, no updates will be installed, Apple or otherwise, and Munki will re-offer the updates at the next update check.

 - Action is required to initiate the software update.
 Apple Software Updates will not begin automatically without user action.

-Note that the macOS Catalina offer in the example below (on a 10.14 system) is prominent, and might mislead the user into incorrectly selecting "Upgrade Now" instead of correctly selecting the "More info" link under "Other updates are available".
-While Apple formerly provided a mechanism to suppress major OS upgrade offers, this functionality has now been deprecated.
+Note that the major macOS upgrade offer (in this example, for Big Sur on a Catalina system) is prominent, and might mislead the user into incorrectly selecting "Upgrade Now" instead of correctly selecting the "More info" link.
+While Apple does provide a mechanism to suppress major OS upgrade offers, this functionality requires MDM enrollment.
 Standard/non-admin accounts can click the "Upgrade Now" button to download a macOS upgrade installer, but administrator credentials are required to perform the upgrade itself.

 With Munki v5, Managed Software Center will provide additional encouragement and cues intended to guide end users to install updates in a timely fashion.